jlgraner/bxh2bids/README.md

 Additional documentation and usage notes are still in progress but can be found in the Documents folder.

 ## Update Notes:
+**10/07/2021**: Added support for "ignore" field in session information json files.
+If this field is given a value of "yes", the associated image file will not be processed.

 **09/29/2021**: Added support for fmap "IntendedFor" fields in session information json files.
 If present, the field's value will be written into the fmap's BIDS sidecar json file.

 **09/16/2021**: Added support for BIAC-provided sidecar json files.
 If this file is present for a given image, a renamed copy will be written to the appropriate BIDS directory.
 For task-based fMRI files, the "TaskName" field will be added to the output information before writing the renamed file.